 Second, the cost of producing electricity from the wind has dropped dramatically.
-Electricity generated by the wind cost 80 cents per kWh in 1980, but now can cost just three to four cents per kWh.
+Electricity generated by the wind cost 80 cents per kWh in 1980, but now can cost just six cents per kWh.
 New turbines can lower the cost even more.
+Offshore wind is more expensive than onshore, but these costs will come down as the industry matures.